splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

     ![](images/3a.png)

 The MAX model is now permanently available.
-Done!
+Congratulations!

 **Some useful commands**